 You should try it out because… Although this text editor is available for many popular programming languages such as Ruby on Rails, PHP, Java and so on, Atom has interesting features that create a good experience for Python developers.

 Features One of the best advantages of Atom is its community, chiefly due to the constants enhancements and plugins that they develop in order to customize your IDE and improve your workflow.

 For instance, One of these plugins - called “Packages” - is the Data Atom, which allows you to write and execute SQL queries.
 It supports PostgreSQL, Microsoft SQL Server, and MySQL.
 Besides that, you can also visualize your results on Atom, without open any other window.
 Additionally, you also have a plugin called “Markdown Preview Plus”, which provides you with built-in support for editing and visualizing Markdown files and which allows you to open a preview, render LaTeX equations, and much more!

 As you could have already expected, Atom’s integration with git is awesome.
 And, as other IDEs, it allows you to use multiples panes, themes, and colors, managing multiples projects.

 Do you want to know one of the downsides?
 Atom might have a weak performance on older CPUs.

 “I’m using hydrogen for Atom, it’s very fast and useful, it’s worthwhile try out. […] Very recommended.”

 Jupyter Notebook was born out of IPython in 2014.
-It is a web application based on server-client structure and it allows you to create and manipulate notebook documents - or just “notebooks”.
+It is a web application based on the server-client structure, and it allows you to create and manipulate notebook documents - or just “notebooks”.

 You should try it out because… Jupyter Notebook provides you with an easy-to-use, interactive data science environment across many programming languages that doesn’t only work as an IDE, but also as a presentation or education tool.
 It’s perfect for those who are just starting out with data science!